+NOTICE

-NOTICE Internal monitoring of optics cover!
-The monitored area is dependent on the configuration and can be smaller than the entire scanning range of 270°.
+Internal monitoring of optics cover!

+scanning range of 270°.
 On account of device safety, the internal monitoring of the optics cover monitors a range that is larger than specified by the configured protective field.

+WARNING

+Improper calibration of the optics cover may result in serious accidents!
+The optics cover may be calibrated only if it is as new, clean and scratch-free.
+Calibration of a not as new, scratched or soiled window can impair the protective function of the safety sensor.